-Policy Owner: Human Resources
+Policy Owner: Office of Human Resources

 This policy applies to all Florida Tech employees.
 The fiscal year of July 1 to June 30 will be considered the 12-month period.

-An employee who is a victim of domestic violence or sexual violence or has a family or household member who is a victim of domestic violence or sexual violence may take up to three working days paid leave time within a 12-month period.
+An employee who is a victim of domestic violence or sexual violence or who has a family or household member who is a victim of domestic violence or sexual violence may take up to three working days paid leave time within a 12-month period.
 Employees must exhaust any available annual vacation leave, personal leave and sick leave before requesting leave under this policy.

 - Seek an injunction for protection against domestic violence, an injunction for the protection in cases of repeat violence, dating violence, or sexual violence.

 - Obtain medical care and/or medical health counseling for the employee, a family member, or household member to address physical or psychological injuries resulting from domestic violence or sexual violence.

 - Obtain services from a victim-services organization, including, but not limited to, a domestic violence shelter or program or a rape crisis center as a result of the act of domestic violence or sexual violence.

 - Make the employee's home secure from the perpetrator of the domestic violence or sexual violence or to seek new housing to escape the perpetrator.